 I’ve done it!
 I’ve found the current heavyweight of specialty decaf coffee.

 I’m coming up on five bags now and I can safely say, without a doubt, I’ve found a real winner.
-If you’re new to this series, I review decaf coffee in all its beautiful complexity: flavor notes, brewing methods, packaging, you name it!
+If you’re new to this series, I review single origin and/or specialty decaf coffee in all its beautiful complexity.
+Flavor notes, brewing methods, packaging, you name it!
 If you’re too busy for a five-minute read, check out my Final Verdict at the bottom summarizing my thoughts.
 You can find my previous decaf coffee reviews on Counter Culture Coffee’s Slow Motion and Partners Coffee Roasters’ Ghost Town.

 Let’s get started on why the Decaf Kuichi is my current favorite:

 It’s a little tough describing my ideal cup of coffee, when there are just so many I adore.